andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 Right at 10 AM a steady stream of co-conspirators begin to arrive to Sondre's
 apartment: Joakim,
-Tobaias, Bj&oslash;rn, Thomas, Rolf, Sindre (not to be confused with Sondre) and of course Kristoffer and Kristoffer (not to be confused with Christoffer).
+Tobias, Bj&oslash;rn, Thomas, Rolf, Sindre (not to be confused with Sondre) and of course Kristoffer and Kristoffer (not to be confused with Christoffer).

 Each reveler brings a separate dish in the Norway Day breakfast potluck